aspenlaub/Dvin/README.md

 # Dvin
-A little basis for hosting asp.net core in a windows service
+A little basis for hosting asp.net core